 The easy and sometimes short links to the various parks and private concessions mean we would rarely recommend to our guests an overnight stay in Maun.
 If, however, you...

 The Okavango Delta is rightly considered to be one of the most incredible wildlife sanctuaries in Africa.
 Protected by the Moremi Game Reserve and a network of private “safari concessions” this area teems with wildlife all year round o...

-We'd recomend visiting Botswana during the months in green.
+We'd recomend visiting Okavango Delta during the months in green.